theFlyF0x/C2Project/README.md

 ## Overview

 This project is a simple Command and Control (C2) framework implemented in Python.
 It allows an operator to interact with remote systems through commands sent over a network connection.
+Note that the project is intended for educational purposes only.

 ## Features